-What are PayPal Payments Advanced?
+- What are PayPal Payments Advanced?

 PayPal Payments Advanced is a program available for a small monthly fee that includes extra features for merchants.
-With PayPal Payments Advanced, you get PayPal's online, invoicing and mobile payment tools, and your customers can check out and process their payments without ever leaving your website.
+With PayPal Payments Advanced, you get PayPal's online invoicing and mobile payment tools, and your customers can check out and process their payments without ever leaving your website.
 You also receive a free card reader for processing payments in person using your smartphone, and can offer no-interest financing for your customers.

 In order to accept credit or debit card payments, businesses need to set up merchant accounts.
 Merchant accounts usually charge monthly fees in addition to per-transaction fees, and can be prohibitively expensive for small businesses.
 One big reason for PayPal's popularity is that there are no monthly fees to accept payments, just per-transaction fees.

-Are there any drawbacks to using PayPal?
+- Are there any drawbacks to using PayPal?

 In the United States, PayPal is not considered to be a bank, but a payment intermediary.
 As a result, PayPal account balances in the United States do not benefit from FDIC insurance, and only credit card transactions are protected from seller fraud, not debit card or bank transactions.

 Some popular alternatives to PayPal for payment processors and merchant bank accounts include Stripe, Amazon Payments, 2Checkout, and E-Junkie.

-How does PayPal compare to Stripe?
+- How does PayPal compare to Stripe?

-Unlike PayPal, Stripe's payments forms are self-hosted and performed all on your website, and they deposit payments into your bank account automatically, whereas PayPal payments end up in your PayPal account balance and must be manually withdrawn.
+Unlike PayPal, Stripe's payment forms are self-hosted and performed all on your website, and they deposit payments into your bank account automatically, whereas PayPal payments end up in your PayPal account balance and must be manually withdrawn.
 However, Stripe has a waiting period of seven days before you receive your money.

-How does PayPal compare to Amazon Payments?
+- How does PayPal compare to Amazon Payments?

-Amazon Payments has a waiting period of 3-5 days for transactions and automatically deposits your money into your chosen bank account.
-It does require a bit of technical knowledge to set up the integration, however, and they also hold back a portion of your earnings as a cushion against chargebacks.
+Amazon Payments has a waiting period of 3-5 days for transactions.
+It automatically deposits your money into your chosen bank account.
+It does require a bit of technical knowledge to set up the integration, however; and they also hold back a portion of your earnings as a cushion against chargebacks.

-How does PayPal compare to 2Checkout?
+- How does PayPal compare to 2Checkout?

 2Checkout is a payment processor and merchant bank account available in any country.
 Its fees in the United States are comparable to PayPal's, but higher in other countries.
 Your funds are released to you every Thursday.

-How does PayPal compare to E-Junkie?
+- How does PayPal compare to E-Junkie?

-E-Junkie is a popular option for selling digital products easily since they can automatically send digital goods to the buyer immediately upon their purchase.
+E-Junkie is a popular option for selling digital products, since they can automatically send digital goods to the buyer immediately upon their purchase.
 The download links expire after a few downloads or a set time limit, protecting your digital goods from being pirated or shared with others.